 About the Author

 Jo-Anne Weltman graduated from Wits University in Johannesburg, South Africa in 1991 with a B.S.c. in Physiotherapy.

-Since then she has completed her MRSc. with research in hip dysplasia in Cerebral Palsy.
+Since then she has completed her MRSc. with research on hip dysplasia in Cerebral Palsy.
 She has taken numerous courses over the years including NDT, Conductive Education, Therapeutic Taping, Theratogs application, Therasuit Approach, TASES (NMES), Vestibular-Ocular therapy, CVI, CME III, Reflex Integration, Sensory Integration, Orthopaedics in Children – to name a few.

 Jo-Anne’s objective has always been to provide the best services to the children that she works with so she opened S.M.I.L.E.
-Therapy for Kids a private practice that specializes in child development, to meet the demand for all areas of developmental and orthopaedic therapy in children.
+Therapy for Kids a private practice that specializes in child development, to meet the demand for all areas of developmental and orthopedic therapy in children.

 She continues to research and find the best treatments for all the children that are under her care and connects with specialists all over the world to achieve this.

 Jo-Anne travels to various countries to provide therapy intensives for groups of families who request her services.

 Jo-Anne is looking forward to continuing to mentor and train/teach new therapists to become stronger in this field and will carry on traveling and teaching as many people in as many places to help children all over the world.